kimanicharles911/akan-names-project/README.md

 ## Link to the Portfolio Online Page
 https://kimanicharles911.github.io/akan-names-project/
 ## License and copyright information.
 Copyright (c) Charles Kimani Contributor.
 All rights reserved.
-See my MIT license for details.
+See my MIT LICENSE.txt in this reposutory for more details.